yungsnuzzy/conjurr/README.md

-# zoltarr
+# conjurr
-Zoltarr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.
+Conjurr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.

 ## Overview
+Conjurr analyzes Plex watch history via Tautulli, resolves authoritative TMDb IDs, and uses Google Gemini to suggest what to watch next.
+Availability is determined through Overseerr (via TMDb IDs + Plex URL presence).
+The app provides:tarr
+Conjurr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.

+## Overview
-Zoltarr analyzes Plex watch history via Tautulli, resolves TMDb IDs, and uses Google Gemini to suggest what to watch next.
+Conjurr analyzes Plex watch history via Tautulli, resolves TMDb IDs, and uses Google Gemini to suggest what to watch next.
 Availability is determined through Overseerr (via TMDb IDs + Plex URL presence).
 The app provides:

 - AI 20×20 candidate lists (20 shows + 20 movies requested from the model) with diversity caps
 - Clear split of recommendations available vs. not available (Overseerr / Plex presence)